-RR = E + d + T + [r(V - D)]where: RR =Revenue requirement, or total revenues Annual depreciation expense d =T =Taxes E =Expenses V =Original book value of plant in service Accumulated depreciation D =Note: (V - D) = Net rate baseWeighted average cost of capital r =
+RR = E + d + T + [r (V - D)]

+where:

+RR = Revenue requirement, or total revenues

+d = Annual depreciation expense

+T = Taxes

+V = Original book value of plant in service

+D = Accumulated depreciation

+Note: $(V - D) =$ "Net rate base"

+r = Weighted average cost of capital

 Test Year.
 The period of time under examination.
-In many places, rates are set using a historic test year, adjusted for known and measurable changes.
+In many places, rates are set using a historic test year, adjusted for "known and measurable" changes.
 The exercise yields an adjusted test year cost of service that is meant to be a predictor of a company's revenue needs during the period rates will be in effect.